 OMD Green (2010)

-Of this ‘History Of Modern’ highlight, Paul Humphreys told The Electricity Club: “It was a song Andy did many, many years ago with Stuart and I think it was done in the 90s.
+Of this ‘History Of Modern’ highlight, Paul Humphreys said: “It was a song Andy did many, many years ago with Stuart and I think it was done in the 90s.
 He played it to me and it sounded a bit like a rock ballad.
 I said ‘I think the vocal tune’s great, but everything else has to go.
 Give me the vocal stem and I’ll do a whole new track for it’, so I came to my studio and completely reworked it.” – the result was mesmerising and even dropped in ROXY MUSIC’s ‘If There Is Something’ at the close.

 Available on the OMD album ‘History Of Modern’ via Blue Noise